milena-t/calculate_orthogroup_dNdS/README.md

 # Introduction

-This script contains a workflow that calculates the pairwise dNdS ratios of a single 1-to-1 orthogroup created with Orthofinder wit PAML.
+This script contains a workflow that calculates the pairwise dNdS ratios of a single 1-to-1 orthogroup created by Orthofinder with PAML.

 ### Quick start
 Use `-h` for more info.